About the climate and biodiversity crisis

 The climate and biodiversity crises are closely linked and influence each other.

 Climate clearly influences where plants and animals can live, and we're already seeing animals and plants shift where they live as a result of a changing climate.
 But it also works the other way around as habitats can also influence the climate.
 Habitats store the very carbon that is causing climate change.
 Soils, peat, trees and vegetation, sediments in pools and the sea all store huge amounts of carbon.
-How these habitats are influenced by people has a significant influence on how much carbon they can store and how much they can help reduce the impacts of climate change.
+How these habitats are influenced by people can significantly change how much carbon they can store and how much they can help reduce the impacts of climate change.
 For example, one hectare of actively growing young woodland can take over 14 tonnes of carbon dioxide out of the atmosphere every year, while the same areas of arable farming on deep peat soils can release over 32 tonnes of carbon dioxide per year.

 Carbon stored in habitats